HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/playing_tennis/README.md

 Specifically,

 - after each episode, the rewards that each agent received are added up (without discounting) to get a score for each agent.
-This yields 2 (potentially different) scores.
+This yields two (potentially different) scores.
 Then, the maximum of those two scores is taken.
    This yields a single score for each episode.
 - The environment is considered solved as soon as the average (over 100 episodes) of those scores is at least +0.5.